Beyond the Sun

 Earth God Risen

 The story of the Horned God can be heard in various mythologies from around the world and like the Goddess he has become part of our psychological and spiritual heritage.
-Alan Richardson revisits Earth God Rising, last published in 1995 by Llewellyn as part of their Men’s Spirituality Series, adding a new commentary and a number of illustrations.
+Alan Richardson revisits his previous work on the male mysteries, Earth God Rising, adding a new commentary alongside the original text.

-Readers of Alan Richardson have come to love the sartorial wit, honest assessment and fresh exploration.
 His expertise on magical matters and its practitioners make for an insightful commentary on male deity – but always prodding readers to forge their own paths and make up their own minds.
-Earth God Risen is an excellent book for both new seekers and seasoned practitioners.
+Earth God Risen is a tour through the origins and archetypes of male spirituality for both new seekers and seasoned practitioners (of both sexes).

 William G. Gray